 We don’t have time to become quiet and listen to ourselves.
 That way we get used to other people thinking for us and making decisions on our behalves.
 Teenagers wear what Hannah Montana wears and listen to Justin Bieber because they are told to listen to him.

-Children make their parents buy them toys they can’t afford, because the TV add say that everyone must have it.
-But do all girls really like to look like Hannah or like to listen to Justin or do children really need that expensive toy?
+Children make their parents buy them toys they can’t afford, because the TV ads say that everyone must have them.
+But do all girls really like to look like Hannah or like to listen to Justin or do children really need those expensive toys?

-Most children today don’t know the answer to these question.
+Most children today don’t know the answer to these questions.
 They just do as they are told because they don’t know what they really like, because they don’t think for themselves.

 The same applies to adults.

 I want you to make a stand and change all that today.
 I want to encourage you to start thinking for yourselves.

 Make time every day to spend thinking.
 It can be early in the morning (if you are an early bird) or in evening before going to bed.
 Or somewhere in between.
 Go to your room and switch off everything so that you can hear the quietness.
 (And leave your cell phone in another room.)
 Or go outside and sit or lie on the grass or sit on the porch.
 (And leave your cell phone inside.)
 Just be quiet and allow your thoughts to flow naturally.
 Eventually you will start thinking about the things that are important to you.
 Keep a notebook or your journal close and write done things that you don’t want to forget.

 - Make a list of the people you love most.

 - Make a list of the people you don’t like hanging out with.

 - Make a list of the things you like doing most.